DevExpress-Examples/asp-net-mvc-grid-export-with-reports/Readme.md

 }
 ```

-To pass the `FilterExpression` to a controller's action, obtain and save it to a property in `CustomJSProperties` property:
+To pass the `FilterExpression` to a controller's action, obtain and save the expression in a custom client property:

 ```cs
 settings.CustomJSProperties = (s, e) => {